Duong-NguyenTrinhTrung/PGx-Documentation/drugs.rst

 1. A search box as the top to enable searching any drug by *drug name* or *Drugbank ID*.
 Our autocomplete feature suggests possible matches as you type.

-2. In each row showing basic drug information, you can see links to mored detailed drug information in Drugbank as well as link to a tripartite network visualizations for drugs, targets and disease nodes
+2. In each row showing basic drug information, you can see links to mored detailed drug information in Drugbank as well as link to a tripartite network visualizations for drugs, targets and indication nodes.
+When available, Adverse drug reactions can be retrieved.